calderonalexis/Resume/README.md

     Responsibilities:

-    - Mainly focused in the operations and implementations of projects working with GCP, AWS and Azure.
+    - Mainly focused in the operations and implementations of projects working with GCP, AWS & Azure.
+    - Experience managing and implementing highly available, scalable, and secure cloud based solutions and services.
+    - Experience monitoring and resolving issues related to infrastructure and cloud services using cloud native tools.
+    - I am a collaborative team player with excellent communication skills, and I work closely with software development teams and architects by doing LLD and ensuring that solutions are designed and implemented efficiently.
     - Implementation and configuration of cloud services, such as VMs, networks, databases, storage, load balancers, among others.
     - Experience in database administration, such as PostgreSQL.
     - Upgrade and Downgrade of computing services, such as Cloud Functions, Databases, and VMs.